armandobecerril/Beam-kafka-keyspaces/README.md

-# Apache Beam Kafka Ingest to Cassandra
+# Apache Beam Kafka Ingest to Keyspaces

 If you want to clone this repository to start your own project, you can choose the license you prefer and feel free to delete anything related to the license you are dropping.